September Knot

 This design is a lot less decorative than some of my other squares but because I used less creative liberties it may appeal to a different group of people.
 I’m interested in finding out which square has been everyone’s favorite so far!

-As always, these large Celtic Knot squares can be crocheted using one of two techniques: interlocking crochet or center-out, overlay mosaic crochet.
+As always, these large Celtic Knot squares can be crocheted using one of two techniques: interlocking crochet or overlay mosaic crochet.
 You’ll receive the full written pattern and charts for both techniques.
 Read on for more details!

 I plopped my squares on the lush grass in a nearby park and found some mushrooms growing!